The Hatfield House

 'I'M A RENAISSANCE THEATRE AND I WANNA PLAY, SO DON'T HIDE ME BEHIND THE MASQUE OF A MEDIEVAL GREAT HALL.'

-In the typical Renaissance theatre the plays were held during the daytime and other events, including banquets, early operas and orchestration, were held at night.
-Just like the marble hall was used for at Hatfield House.
+In the typical English Renaissance theatre the plays were most often held during the daytime and other events, including banquets, early operas and orchestration, were held at night.
+Just like this marble hall was used for at Hatfield House.

 Most of the theaters in European Catholic countries